Walk-in centres (WICs)

 - women's health problems

 You don't need an appointment and coming to a walk-in centre will mean you'll avoid a long wait in the Emergency Department.

-- Getting there via public transport: you can use the Red and Green Park and Ride buses, as well as a number of local and regional bus services.
+- Via bus: you can use the Red and Green Park & Ride buses, as well as a number of local and regional bus services.
 You can plan your bus journey using the Stagecoach website.
-There are a number of car parks available around Exeter city centre.

-- Getting there via car: the nearest car park is a 2 minute walk away from Sidwell Street WIC and is located on Bampfylde Street.
+- Via car: the nearest car park is a two-minute walk away from Sidwell Street WIC and located on Bampfylde Street.
 More information about city centre car parks can be found on the Exeter City Council website.